-- VAS displaying a speed limit should be located at sites where the results of traffic surveys show the 85th percentile speed is at least 10 per cent over the speed limit + 2mph, measured over a seven-day period.
+- VAS displaying a speed limit should be located at sites where the results of traffic surveys show the 85th percentile speed is at least 10% over the speed limit plus 2mph, measured over a 7-day period.
 [The 85th percentile is the speed at which up to 85% of the traffic is travelling.]

 - The flexibility of temporary VAS means they are the preferred option but the decision on which type of VAS to be used should be made on a case by case basis.
-To retain effectiveness, temporary VAS should remain on site for no longer than three months and should not be redeployed at the same site within six months.
+To retain effectiveness, temporary VAS should remain on site for no longer than 3 months and should not be redeployed at the same site within 6 months.

 Requests for VAS that meet these criteria will be prioritised on the basis of a calculated estimate of casualty reduction benefits.

 Before utilising any of the above measures, we will normally consider whether road markings could be used at sites which suffer from a poor road safety record.
 The use of road markings can be a cost-effective measure in resolving certain speed-related injury problems.